Latest Gains Network (GNS) News Update

 Deep Dive

-Overview: A core long-term vision is for Gains Network to evolve into a Decentralized Autonomous Organization (DAO) governed by the $GNS token or a derivative like $veGNS (Gains Network Docs).
-The goal is to scale development horizontally, allowing any team to propose and receive funding for new DeFi products that generate revenue for $GNS stakers.
+Overview: A core long-term vision is for Gains Network to evolve into a Decentralized Autonomous Organization (DAO) governed by the $GNS token or a derivative like $veGNS (Gains Network).
+This transition would shift protocol control to token holders, whose primary goal would be to fund and develop new DeFi products that generate revenue for distribution.
+The timeline is not specified, indicating it's a strategic initiative rather than an imminent release.

 Conclusion